Skip to content

 Enable Communication in Board Connector

-Follow the steps below to create an Board Connector source that connects to an SAP Public Cloud:
+To create an Board Connector source that connects to an SAP Public Cloud:

 1. In the main window of the Designer, navigate to the menu bar and select Server > Manage Sources.
 The window "Manage Sources" opens.